Autism in Women: How do Symptoms Present Differently?

 1. Better at camouflaging their symptoms

-Autistic females may use skills such as keen observation, imitation and acting to navigate these situations, and hide any differences which may make them appear to not fit in with others.
+Autistic females may use keen observation, imitation and acting skills to navigate these situations, and hide differences that may make them appear not to fit in with others.

-Whilst it may not outwardly be apparent, social interaction still has emotional consequences for Autistic females in a way that non-Autistic people may not experience.
-When surveyed, they expressed social interactions left them feeling anxious, unhappy, and as if they could not express their ‘true self’ around others.
+While it may not be outwardly apparent, social interaction still has emotional consequences for Autistic females in a way that non-Autistic people may not experience.
+When surveyed, they expressed that social interactions left them feeling anxious, unhappy, and unable to express their ‘true self’ around others.

 2. More normative special interests

 The special interests that Autistic females hold may blend in with those of their typical peers in topic.
-These topics may be more ‘relational’ in nature, in that they may allow the individual to feel more connected with the world or their peers.
+These topics may be more ‘relational’ in nature, allowing the individual to feel more connected with the world or their peers.
 Some of these topics may include animals, psychology, or culture.
-These interests may also be different to what is stereotypically expected from Autistic people, as these perspectives are based on the long-studied male presentation of the condition.
+These interests may also be different from what is stereotypically expected from Autistic people, as these perspectives are based on the long-studied male presentation of the condition.

-Autistic males are stereotypically known to show a stronger interest in topics such as mechanics, technology, transport and science.
+Autistic males are stereotypically known to be more interested in mechanics, technology, transport, and science topics.

 3. Internalized expression of some traits